 I love how the dessert menu leads off with a number of samplers of Nova Scotia’s fine liqueurs and eau de vies.
 The distilling industry is coming into it’s own and in nearby Lunenburg is Ironworks the micro-distillery that encloses whole ripe pears in their bottles of Poire William.

-The recent roll call of awards began when Charlotte Lane was honoured as being the Best Small Restaurant in the Province in 2010.
-In 2011 author/journalist Bill Spurr dubbed it Restaurant of the Year – outside Halifax in his annual awards while Taste of Nova Scotia, the regional branding organization named it their 2011 Restaurant of the Year from Taste of Nova Scotia.
+The recent roll call of awards began when Charlotte Lane was honoured as being the Best Small Restaurant in the Province in 2014.
+Food communicator, Bill Spurr, dubbed it Restaurant of the Year – outside Halifax in his annual awards while Taste of Nova Scotia, the regional branding organization, named it their 2011 Restaurant of the Year from Taste of Nova Scotia.
 In 2015 Roland won the Taste of Nova Scotia Chowder Cook-off.

 Charlotte Lane Cafe is one of about 250 restaurants that celebrate Food Day across Canada.
 Contact them at the number below to reserve a table.